Why selling by the session hurts everyone

-- It’s better for your clients.
+It’s better for your clients.
 When you sell your work as a programme or package, you’re asking your client to pay for the end result, and the package or programme is designed to deliver them to that end result.
 This means that your clients get better results because they’re more likely to see the process through.
-This means better case studies for you, more success stories for you, and of course, more clients running around the planet having had this transformation from you and giving you word-of-mouth referrals and recommendations.
+This means: better case studies for you, more success stories for you, and of course, more clients running around the planet, having had this transformation from you and giving you word-of-mouth referrals and recommendations.

-- It’s better for your business.
+It’s better for your business.
 Selling programmes and packages makes your business work so much more smoothly and more sustainably.
-As an example, it is so much easier to sell two packages of £1,000 each in any given month than it is to sell 20 single sessions of £100 pounds each.
+As an example, it is so much easier to sell two packages of £1,000 each in any given month than it is to sell 20 single sessions of £100 each.
 To sell two packages you’ve only got to attract and have a conversation with and enrol two people.
 To sell 20 sessions you’re going to need to be out there doing a huge amount of work to enrol that number of people.
-And if your clients are paying you session by session a lot of them are not going to stick the course, so then you need to find new clients to replace them.
+And if your clients are paying you session-by-session a lot of them are not going to stick the course, so then you need to find new clients to replace them.
 This is one of the fastest ways to burn out and it’s just not a sustainable model for a business – even though it’s something I see a lot of.

 My Personal Experiences

 Experience #1 – She Didn’t Care